sirchuck/site_works/README.md

             -c       = path to your siteworks config. /var/www/html/YOURSITE/conf/siteworks.YOURSERVER.pconf.php -cert    = (optional) path to your ssl cert.
 Only needed for secure connection.
             -certkey = (optional) path to your ssl cert key.
 Only needed for secure connection

+            // Websockets have a problem.
+The client and server can get disconnected for many reasons unexpectedly.
+            // In some situaitons settig a keepalive timer can work, this will tell the php_websocket server to send out a
+            // pong to each connected client every (keepalive) seconds.
+I suggest setting it to less than 30 if you use
+            // the keepalive method.
+Note, if you have 10000 clients connected, you'll be sending the pong string to 10000 people every
+            // (keepalive) seconds.
+Not a real issue, but something to think about.
+            // Your other option is to set keepalive to 0 and not use it, but have the connected client servers call the socket server
+            // with a ping.
+The server will respond with the string you set in the pong.
+Once you recieve your pong on the client,
+            // you restart the clients timer to send another ping.
+If for some reason you do not recieve a pong from the server
+            // you can attempt to reestablish the websocket connection.
+I provide a javascript example with some robustness below.
+            -keepalive   = Number of seconds to loop a brodcast of the pong string to all clients.
+0 to turn off Default 0 -ping   = This is the string you plan to send to the websocket server to request a pong.
+Anything else gets passed to your php socket script.
+            -pong   = This is the string the server will resopnd with when pinged, and the string sent with keepalive.
         - Why
             You want a chat component for your site, or you want to brodcast an event.
 (This is not a streamer) Techincally you could probalby use it to stream but it would be really ineffeicnet for that.
 Use it more to send and recieve messages from